 - The committee is collaborating with a teacher from Lake George High School to assist local girls in need of prom dresses.

 - First Presbyterian Church has generously donated toiletries to the Boutique.

-From its humble beginnings almost five years ago, the committee has expanded to serve anywhere from 50 to 100 families per month.
+From its humble beginnings almost seven years ago, the committee has expanded to serve anywhere from 50 to 100 families per month.
 The Hope Committee has held fundraisers, food drives, clothing drives, a sock drive, and a hat and glove drive to supply the pantry and the boutique.